 Research Overview - by PI

 At the university level, we currently revisit classical sparse and low-rank optimization through the lens of modern AI, developing theory-driven algorithms that accelerate training and inference in large-scale models.
-We also investigate how algebraic and logical structures emerge during learning, uncovering the interplay between neural and symbolic computation across streamlined architectures, reasoning pipelines, and multi-agent systems.
+We also investigate how algebraic and logical structures emerge during learning, uncovering the interplay between neural and symbolic computation across streamlined architectures, reasoning pipelines, and agentic systems.
 Our latest research efforts are organized into four thematic thrusts, outlined below.

 Historically, my work has included deep learning theory, learning-augmented optimization, sparse coding & inverse problems, and visual restoration & understanding — areas in which I remain (somehow) engaged.